adammurdoch/configuration-cache-serialization/README.md

 vast majority of closures serialized to the configuration cache.

-Given this, we decided to continue to discard the implicit state when serializing and require build authors to refactor their Groovy closures to extract local variables that explicitly reference whatever state from the enclosing scopes that the closure requires.
-We may consider adding some backwards compatible lenient behavior in later Gradle releases to help reduce the need for this refactoring for closures defined in Groovy DSL build scripts.
+Given this, we decided to continue to discard the implicit state when serializing and require build authors to refactor their Groovy closures to extract local variables that explicitly reference whatever state the closure requires from the enclosing scopes.
+We may consider adding some backwards compatible lenient behavior in later Gradle releases to help reduce the need for this refactoring for closures in Groovy DSL build scripts.

 We also improved error reporting to help discover these problems earlier, in the cache miss build.
-This was demonstrated in the repository for the [load-after-store feature](https://github.com/adammurdoch/configuration-cache-load-after-store)
+This was demonstrated for the [load-after-store feature](https://github.com/adammurdoch/configuration-cache-load-after-store)

 ## Support for convention mapping